0no-co/GraphQLSP/packages/graphqlsp/README.md

 workspace version of TypeScript.
 In VSCode you can do so by clicking the bottom right when on a TypeScript file or adding a file like [this](https://github.com/0no-co/GraphQLSP/blob/main/packages/example/.vscode/settings.json).

-> If you are using VSCode ensure that your editor is using the Workspace Version of TypeScript
+> If you are using VSCode ensure that your editor is using [the Workspace Version of TypeScript](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript)
+> this can be done by manually selecting it or adding a `.vscode/config.json` with the contents of
+>
+> ```json
+> {
+>   "typescript.tsdk": "node_modules/typescript/lib",
+>   "typescript.enablePromptUseWorkspaceTsdk": true
+> }
+> ```

 ### Configuration